gitKrystan/2025-emberfest/slides.md

 <!--
 * Here' we're looking at the real TodoProvider component used by our Enterprise Edition Todo App.
-* It uses WarpDrive's Paginate component to declaratively handle request state.
+* It uses WarpDrive's Paginate component.

-* On load, it displays a loading spinner.
+Just like the Request component, Paginate declaratively handles request state, including, loading, error, and success states.

-* On error, it displays an error message
+And when cached responses for your requests are invalidated, the component automatically re-renders with fresh data.

-* It displays the pagination state via the always block.
+* In addition

-* And on success, it passes the current page of data to the Todos component.
+On success, you can choose to display all loaded data or just the current page.
+In our case we're only displaying the current page.

-* And!
-When cached responses for this request are invalidated, the component automatically re-renders with fresh data.
+You can also choose to display the pagination state via the always block.

-* When we look at the entire invocation together, you can see that it's not much more complex than our original Request-based TodoProvider.
+When we look at the entire invocation together, you can see that it's not much more complex than our original Request-based TodoProvider.

 * Let's zoom in on these PaginationControls rendered in the always block -->